jedevc/fyp-report/report.md

   data) that can be used to calculate exact offsets between variables

-These challenge scripts can be run against the produced binaries to check that they correctly output a flag - this is the same technique we used to confirm the validity of out example specifications.
+These challenge scripts can be run against the produced binaries to check that they correctly output a flag, the same technique we used to confirm the validity of out example specifications.

 These solution scripts have a number of uses: they could use to validate synthesised challenges as explained above, they could be given as